vfmd/vfmd-spec/doc/specification.md

      5. For HTML output, the text that represents the closing HTML tag shall be included in the output verbatim.

+     6. Set [consumed-character-count] to the length of the _closing HTML tag_

  4. The HTML parser detects a complete HTML comment.

     If this happens first, the text that represents the HTML comment is